I'm Celebrating My Health: Mind, Body & Soul!

 - Start paying attention to what I'm putting in my body.
 I deserve it and need it to fuel all the things I want to achieve in this short life span.

 - Dig deeper and connect more with healthy living (and have fun while doing it!) mind body & soul!

 - Reduce bad stress and worry brought on by incorrect thinking.

 - Do more to help get decent sleep.

-- Keep my mind focussed on productive living, and less on the things that are out of my control (locus of control).
+- Keep my mind focused on productive living, and less on the things that are out of my control.

 This is good and healthy living!

-- Know who you are and go after the things that are going to make you come alive and thrive!
-There is no point in playing small !
+- Know who you are and go after the things that make you come alive and thrive.
+What’s the point in playing small?

 - Become aware of the stage of life you are in so that you are able to show yourself compassion and understanding instead of being harsh towards yourself and others.
 This is really difficult to do and probably needs some outside perspective.
 It can't always be done by yourself or those closest to you.

 - Do the things that make you happy!
-Come Alive!
-Stop being distracted by everything else.
+Stop being distracted by everything else and come alive!